Palma Nova Travel Guide

 Holiday activities

 Palma Nova offers numerous pursuits to entertain young and old, making it an ideal family holiday resort.
 All manner of water sports and boat trips are available on the clean, safe beaches and there are plenty of sports facilities, particularly golf courses, in the vicinity.
 The resort's most popular attraction is an intriguing mini-golf course, called 'Golf Fantasia', with 50 holes in a tropical setting.
-There is also a giant waterpark adjacent to Magaluf, a Wild West theme park, a go-kart track, and a marine park featuring dolphins and sea lions a short distance away.
+There's also a giant waterpark adjacent to Magaluf, a Wild West theme park, a go-kart track, and a marine park featuring dolphins and sea lions a short distance away.
 Most holidaymakers opt to hire a car or moped to make excursions around the island taking in all the things to do and see on Mallorca.
 The Palma Nova resort is also connected by a frequent, cheap bus service to the historic island capital of Palma.

 Any negatives?